 Medicare benefits are based on fees determined for each Schedule service.
-These fees are shown in the Schedule in Section 2 of this Book.
 The fee is referred to in these notes as the "Schedule fee".
 The fee for any item listed in the Schedule is that which is regarded as being reasonable on average for that service having regard to usual and reasonable variations in the time involved in performing the service on different occasions and to reasonable ranges of complexity and technical difficulty encountered.